nabrus/dotfiles/.github/README.md

 dotfiles checkout
 ```

-You may receive the following error message with this final step:
+You may receive an error message with this final step, for example:
 ```zsh
 error: The following untracked working tree files would be overwritten by checkout:
     .zshrc